vpq5kd/ECG-CLASSIFICATION/README.md

 ## Results

-Using the CNN from the researches at UTP University, I achieved a global accuracy of around 75%, far to low to consider using this technique at scale or using it to replace discrete ECG classification in clinical practice.
+Using the CNN from the researches at UTP University, I achieved a global accuracy of around 75%, far too low to consider using this technique at scale or using it to replace discrete ECG classification in clinical practice.
 That being said, this metric does show _promising_ results for this technique in general, and perhaps with further design iterations a higher global accuracy could be achieved.
 Further, in the pre-hospital enviornment, which is the target envionrment for a later end product (as defined in the next section) ECG classification only needs to determine whether or not an ECG indicates myocordial infarcation.
 This need points to a possible reduction of the data to a binary model of whether or not an ECG is an MI, which reduces the complexity of the CNN and could give more accuracate results.

 -----